rafalcode/phyliptamer/README.md

+# Phyliptamer

+Many of the older DNA analysis software have a penchant for visually understandable output formats, and this is reflected int he common divergence from a format to make things easier to read.

+So, the phylip file format has several deviations, which this program tries to conquer.

+First up is the interleaved style.

-Line arrayer is a quick way of characterising text files of arbitrary size.
+Phylptamer is a quick way of characterising text files of arbitrary size.
 In particular it akes asimple attem
 The text file itsel